On non-freeness of groups generated by two parabolic matrices with rational parameters: limit points and the orbit test: Introduction

 \begin{thm}[Corollary \ref{Converse_OT2}] The converse of the orbit test is false.
 Moreover, there are infinitely many non-free rational numbers that never satisfy the orbit test. \end{thm}

 A key observation from the previous result is that the numerator should be $\pm 2$ or odd (Proposition \ref{Converse_OT1}).
 Consequently, although such counterexamples exist, the orbit test remains useful to show that $\alpha$ is non-free rational when the numerator is a large odd integer.
 We point out that when $\alpha$ approaches to $4$, the length of all relations in $G_{\alpha}$ diverges to $\infty$ \cite{gutan2014diophantine}.
+In Remark \ref{Compare_syllable_length}, we discuss the syllable length of a relation arising from the orbit test.
 Thus, for rational numbers with a sufficiently large numerator, the orbit test becomes more effective.
 We also refer to \cite{yaari2025long} for further discussion of relations in $G_{\alpha}$.

 In \cite{beardon1993pell}, A. F. Beardon revealed an interesting relationship between Pell's equation and non-free rational numbers.
 This result was later extended in \cite{tan1996quadratic}.
 Both papers provide classes of convergent sequences of non-free rational numbers.
 Smilga constructed sequences of non-free rational numbers converging to several real numbers in \cite{smilga2021new}.
 The list of limit points includes $2+\sqrt{2}$, which is currently the largest known limit point of non-free rational numbers.
 Generalizing Smilga's work, further families of sequences of non-free rational numbers were obtained in \cite{buyalos2025family}.
-Despite these contributions, it remains unknown whether there exists a sequence of non-free rational numbers converging to $3$ or $4$ (see \cite{choi2025non} and \cite{buyalos2025family}).
+Despite these contributions, it remains unknown whether there exists a sequence of non-free rational numbers converging to $3$ or $4$ (see \cite{choi2025non}).
 In this paper, we address the case of $3$.

 \begin{thm}[Corollary \ref{LimPtOfRRN3}] $3$ is a limit point of non-free rational numbers. \end{thm}